uglyoldbob/iot/readme.md

 - [ ] Feature gate the sqlite backend
 - [ ] Add more database backends, feature gated
 - [ ] Add certificate viewer for users.
-- [ ] Add code for windows service on the windows platform.
 - [ ] Add a method for adding more ca entities after construction has occurred.
 - [ ] Switch over from javascript to wasm for key generation fully.